 Linux Build Instructions

 These instructions are for Mesa 19.0.0 and newer, which has migrated to using Meson+Ninja for configuring and building.
 Previous versions—18.3.4 and older—used GNU Autotools.
-If you are using a previous version, or would still like to use Autotools before it is removed, please click here.
+If you are using a previous version please click here.

 On Linux, OpenSWR is built within Mesa using the Meson build system with Ninja, as described in Mesa's